 Pedagogical Strategies

-Varied interactivity and prompt feedback are key to student engagement.
+Varied interactivity and prompt feedback are key to

 Technology Utilization

-The main tools promoted in the literature are discussions and wikis.
+The main tools promoted in the literature are discussions

 Assessment Strategies

-Effective practices are divided on when and where assessments should occur, but the preference is for assessment to be conducted online.
+assessments should occur, but the preference is for assessment to be

 Course Implementation